-- mary crew member shall be a registered nurse or physician and the secondary crew member shall be an EMT-Paramedic, registered nurse, or physician; and - (B) On all transports other than scenes, there shall be at least two (2) air medical crew members, one (1) of whom will be a registered nurse or physician, and a secondary crew member who is approved by the medical director to provide critical care; - (C) A minimum of sixteen (16) hours of continuing education is required annually for each crew member to include safety, crew resource management, survival, and flight physiology; and - (D) The medical flight crew members will receive training designed by the medical director and clinical registered nurse supervisor to provide knowledge and skills needed to carry out advanced life support procedures and written protocols.
-The unique flight and pre-hospital environment will be addressed during training. - (5) Records and forms, policies and procedures-each air ambulance service shall maintain accurate records and forms that include the following: - (A) An air ambulance report form approved by the EMS Bureau to record information on each patient transport; - (B) Disaster/multiple casualty protocols; - (C) Medical equipment maintenance records; - (D) Air ambulance service license; - (E) Licensed service personnel records; - (F) Medical director qualifications and authorized physician-ordered treatment protocols and policies; - (G) Patient care records; - (H) Quality improvement program; - (I) Records required by other regulatory agencies including the Missouri Department of Health and Senior Services, Bureau of Narcotics and Dangerous Drugs (BNDD), and the Federal Drug Enforcement Administration (DEA); - (J) Safety program to include a safety committee and infection control policy as required by OSHA standard 29 CFR 1910.1030 and section 191.694, RSMo; - (K) Continuing education records; and - (L) Flight response records. - (6) Each air ambulance service shall have medical control policies, procedures, and standing orders that have been approved by their medical director and clinical registered nurse supervisor- - (A) The protocols will include authorization for standing orders;
+- 1. On scene flights there shall be at least two (2) air medical crew members.
+The primary crew member shall be a registered nurse or physician and the secondary crew member shall be an EMT-Paramedic, registered nurse or physician; and - 2.
+On all transports other than scenes, there shall be at least two (2) air medical crew members, one (1) of whom will be a registered nurse or physician, and a secondary crew member who is approved by the medical director to provide critical care; and - (B) The medical flight crew members will receive training designed by the medical director and clinical registered nurse supervisor to provide knowledge and skills needed to carry out advanced life support procedures and written protocols.
+The unique flight and pre-hospital environment will be addressed during training. - (5) Each air ambulance service shall maintain accurate records and forms that include the following: - (A) An air ambulance report to record information on each air ambulance request; - (B) Air ambulance service license; - (C) Medical director protocol and policy authorization: - (D) Equipment maintenance records; and - (E) Continuing education records. - (6) Each air ambulance service shall have medical control policies, procedures and standing orders that have been approved by their medical director and clinical registered nurse supervisor- - (A) The protocols will include authorization for standing orders; - (B) The written protocols will be provided to the Bureau of EMS upon request; and - (C) The medical director will ensure the air medical personnel are provided appropriate training to meet standards established by the program. - (7) Each air ambulance service shall have a designated medical director, working under an agreement, who is trained and meets the requirements for a medical director in accordance with 19 CSR 30-40.303(1). - (A) Medical directors for flight programs shall also demonstrate expertise in advanced trauma life support, advanced cardiac life support, and in-flight conditions unique to the air transport of patients. - (B) Medical directors for flight programs must have a current and valid license to practice medicine in the state of Missouri and shall also maintain staff privileges at a

-- (B) The written protocols will be provided to the EMS Bureau upon request; and - (C) The medical director will ensure the air medical personnel are provided appropriate training to meet standards established by the program. - (7) Each air ambulance service shall have a designated medical director, working under an agreement, who is trained and meets the requirements for a medical director in accordance with 19 CSR 30-40.303(1). - (A) Medical directors for flight programs shall also demonstrate expertise in advanced trauma life support, advanced cardiac life support, and in-flight conditions unique to the air transport of patients. - (B) Medical directors for flight programs must have a current and valid license to practice medicine in the state of Missouri and shall also maintain staff privileges at a Missouri licensed hospital that regularly receives patients from the air ambulance program. - (C) An air ambulance used for transport of trauma patients must have a medical advisor who is a trauma surgeon on the staff of a designated trauma center that regularly receives patients from the air ambulance program and who will provide expertise in cooperation with the medical director in the development of policies, procedures and quality improvement for all trauma related air ambulance activities. - (D) The medical director of the flight program shall have access to consulting physicians with expertise in specialties to include, but is not limited to: - 1.
-Pediatrics; - 2.
-Neonatology; - 3.
-Burns; - 4.
-Cardiology; - 5.
-Trauma; and - 6.
-Neurology/Neurosurgery. - (E) In the event of a resignation or other occurrence, and there is no medical director for the air ambulance service, the service is only authorized to operate under strict radio communications or direct written and/or verbal orders by a physician for a period not to exceed ten (10) days before appointing a new or replacement medical director. - (F) Each air ambulance service shall notify the EMS Bureau in writing of any change in medical director within five (5) days. - (8) Communication Centers and Communication Specialists. - (A) Training shall be provided in aircraft capabilities, operational limitations, navigation, and map coordination to the communication specialists.
+Missouri licensed hospital that regularly receives patients from the air ambulance program.